Purfleet, New South Wales

 Purfleet is a small suburb of the Greater Taree region, located within the Mid-Coast Council local government area of New South Wales, Australia.
 It is situated approximately 313 km north of Sydney.

+Demographics

 At the 2016 census, the town reported a resident population of 127.
 The median age was 30.

 Indigenous presence

-Purfleet was previously the site of an Aboriginal reserve, originally known as Sunshine Station, established by the Aborigines Protection Board in 1900.
+Prior to 1818, there were solely Aboriginal people tribes living in the greater area before European settlers arrival.
+By 1900, some 18 acres of land at Purfleet were allocated towards an Aboriginal reserve, originally known as Sunshine Station, established by the Aborigines Protection Board, with the purpose of racial segregation.
+Originally known as Sunshine Station, Aboriginals who are re-located from the greater area to the reserve, were forbidden to leave to go to nearby towns unless they attained permission of the manager.
 A mission school operated on the reserve from 1903 until 1952.
-Aboriginal people from the area were relocated to the mission, and were not allowed to leave to go to town without the permission of the manager.

 The Purfleet/Taree Local Aboriginal Land Council is located within the suburb, as is the Biripi Aboriginal Corporation Medical Centre.